ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 What is the difference between a ChatGPT App and a Custom GPT?

-Custom GPTs are no-code configurations that customize how ChatGPT responds — through system instructions, uploaded knowledge, and optional API actions.
-ChatGPT Apps (MCP Apps) are coded applications built on the Model Context Protocol that render interactive UI (forms, charts, dashboards) inside the ChatGPT conversation.
+Custom GPTs are no-code configurations that customize how ChatGPT responds, using system instructions, uploaded knowledge, and optional API actions.
+ChatGPT Apps (MCP Apps) are coded applications built on the Model Context Protocol that render interactive UI (forms, charts, dashboards) inside the ChatGPT conversation as sandboxed iframes.
 Custom GPTs produce customized text.
 ChatGPT Apps produce a real user interface.

 Do ChatGPT Apps replace Custom GPTs?